OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 • Removable sockliner

-The WHITIN Minimalist Trail Runner stay within a budget price range while offering a great grip on rough terrain and a minimalist design, ideal for those looking for a non-elevated model.
+The WHITIN Minimalist Trail Runner offers an excellent balance of affordability, superior grip on rugged terrains, and a minimalist design, making them a perfect choice for those preferring a non-elevated shoe model.

 Specifications